AeonGames/AeonGUI/README.md

   primitives you can use to build those things.
-- **Not a complete SVG implementation.** Only the subset of SVG 2 that is useful for UI rendering is supported (basic shapes, paths, text, images, gradients, transforms, groups, defs).
-Filters, animations, and advanced text features are out of scope for now.
+- **Not a complete SVG implementation.** Only the subset of SVG 2 that is useful for UI rendering is supported (basic shapes, paths, text, images, gradients, transforms, groups, defs, SMIL animations).
+Filters and advanced text features are out of scope for now.
 - **Not API-stable yet.** The library is under active development, and public interfaces may change between releases.